|

 wave-front of compressed gas molecules with some unique properties.

-defined to be infinitely thin.
+discontinuity.
 Actually, a shock wave is not

 shock wave has a finite thickness where fluid properties vary